 Food systems need to be transformed to be fit for the future.
 People are increasingly conscious of the environmental and social impacts of their food choices.
 In parallel, new scientific studies are defining “sustainable diets” that can provide healthy and nutritious food to the growing world population while respecting environmental limits.
 Regenerative agriculture has a lead role to play in delivering this ambition, by protecting soil, water and biodiversity; respecting animal welfare; and empowering farmers.

-That’s why Danone initiated the project and decided to join forces with seven other leaders from the whole agricultural value chain: animal health and welfare companies MSD Animal Health, Neogen and FutureCow; animal nutrition and health company DSM; crop nutrition leader Yara; crop science company Corteva; and artificial intelligence agri-food start-up Connecterra.
+That’s why Danone initiated the project and decided to join forces with other leaders from the whole agricultural value chain: animal health and welfare companies MSD Animal Health, Neogen and FutureCow; animal nutrition and health company DSM; crop nutrition leader Yara; crop science company Corteva; artificial intelligence agri-food start-up Connecterra; WWF France; and Compassion in World Farming (CIWF).
 Netherlands-based Wageningen University, renowned for its food and food production research, will be a research and advisory partner.

 Recognizing that the food system needs to change to address a range of environmental and health challenges, the alliance is convinced that agriculture is part of the solution, and that dairy farming specifically has a key role to play in building the sustainable food systems of tomorrow.
 We are determined to help overcome these challenges by developing new agricultural models that can regenerate the planet while feeding a global population that is set to surpass 9 billion people by 2050.